TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 7/2 Chronicles 7.5.md

 ---

-And king Solomon offered a sacrifice of twenty and two thousand oxen, and a hundred and twenty thousand sheep.
+King Solomon offered a sacrifice of twenty-two thousand head of cattle, and a hundred and twenty thousand sheep.
 So the king and all the people dedicated the house of God.